MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 **Cause:**

-NT Service\All Services do not have the right to logon as a service.
+NT Service\All Services do not have the right to log on as a service.

 **Resolution:**